ggirelli/potpourri/fish-probe-design/README.md

 The `extract_database.py` script can be used to convert a sqlite3 database into single-chromosome txt files in the aforementioned format.

+A web-interface to interact with the `query_database.py` script is available.

 ## How-to

 0. Create `mkdir ../db/` and `mkdir ../query/`.